 MOUNTAIN BIKES:

-Hardtail bikes are generally a little cheaper and more efficient on the climbs whereas full suspension bikes are more focused on the downhill riding to the sacrifice of uphill efficiency.
+Hardtail mountain bikes are generally a little cheaper and more efficient on the climbs whereas full suspension bikes are more focused on the downhill riding to the sacrifice of uphill efficiency.

 Get a mountain bike if: You want to go mountain biking or mainly off road.